mojomojo1/bootkon/docs/labs/1_environment_setup.md

 2. Open Gemini Code Assist <img style="vertical-align:middle" src="https://www.gstatic.com/images/branding/productlogos/gemini/v4/web-24dp/logo_gemini_color_1x_web_24dp.png" width="8px" height="8px"> on the left hand side.
 3. Insert ``What does bk-bootstrap do?`` into the Gemini prompt.

+Cloud Shell may ask you to select your project and enable the API.
+Do not worry about missing licenses.

 ### Download data

 Next, we download the data set for bootkon and put it into Cloud Storage.
 Before we do that, we create